wyatt8740/flashplayer-nomenubars/README.md

 make install
 ```
 will put the library in `~/lib`.
 To change the install path, edit the Makefile.
-Then, you can run flash, either with `flashplayer_nomenu.sh` or manually:
+Then, you can run flash, either with `flashplayer_nomenu.sh` (a wrapper script;
+treat it like invoking `flashplayer` from the CLI normally) or manually with:

 ```
 LD_PRELOAD=$HOME/lib/flash_nomenus_override.so flashplayer [args]